kilpkonn/msc-thesis/main.typ

 All the terms it produces get added to the lookup table and can be later used in other tactics.
 After that, we iteratively expand the search space by attempting different tactics until we have exceeded the preconfigured search depth.
 During every iteration, we sequentially attempt different tactics.
-All tactics build new types from existing types (type constructors, functions, methods, etc.) and are described in @tactics.
+All tactics build new types from existing types (constructors, functions, methods, etc.) and are described in @tactics.
 The search space is expanded by adding new types to the lookup table.
 An example of it can be seen in @term-search-state-expansion.
 We keep iterating after finding the first match, as there may be many terms of the given type.